balunist/svg_docs2/source/the-basics/about.rst

   SVG files exported by SAS are fully compliant with SVG standards.
 The scale, which is Dots Per Inch (DPI), can be specified to match the application you will be importing the SVG file into.
-The modern scale is 96 DPI and not all applications have migrated to.
+The modern scale is 96 DPI and not all applications have migrated to this scale.
 See :ref:`scale-label` for more information.